otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 1. Retrieves the `msg` attached to the DAKE-3 message:
    1. If this is a "Prekey Publication message":
       * Uses the sender's instance tag from the DAKE-3 message as the receiver's instance tag and checks that is equal to the previously seen.
+If it is not, rejects the message and does not send anything further.
       * Calculates the Prekey MAC key: `prekey_mac_k = KDF(usagePreMACKey, SK, 64)`.
       * Computes the `Prekey MAC` (notice that most of these values are from the received "Prekey Publication message"):
-        * If client profiles and prekey profiles are present on the message:
+        * If Client Profiles and Prekey Profiles are present on the message:
           `KDF(usagePreMAC, prekey_mac_k || message type || N ||
            KDF(usagePrekeyMessage, Prekey Messages, 64) || K ||
            KDF(usageClientProfile, Client Profiles, 64) || J ||